isaacnmm/pestpolicy-hugo2XX/content/posts/what-do-dust-mites-look-like/index.md

 [confuse [dust](https://pestpolicy.com/do-dust-mites-bite/) mites and bed bugs](https://pestpolicy.com/bed-bugs-vs-mites/)
 .
 If you suspect you are having mites infestation and cant tell what exactly they are, well, this is the right place for you.
 - **So, what do dust mites look like? - Dust mites are microscopic creatures and very hard to see with our bare eyes.
 They commonly feed on dead human and animal skin cells.**
 - **From a microscopic view, they are tiny oval-shaped insects.
 They have 8 legs and they do not have wings.
-They are greyish-black in color with some stripes and they move from one place to another through crawling.�**
+They are greyish-black in color with some stripes and they move from one place to another through crawling.**
 Dust mites cannot be categorized as parasites because they dont sting, or bite and neither do they burrow into the human body.

 ## Details: What Do Dust Mites Look Like?